prob140/prob140.github.io/logistics.md

 Enrolled and waitlisted students will be added to our **Ed** forum.
 We will open Ed for questions about logistics and math prerequisites before instruction starts.

 Please expect to hear from us about **assigning section times**.
-This information will also be posted on Piazza.
-Based on past experience we expect to assign all students to times when they can attend and that are reasonable for their time zone.

-Please expect to hear from us about **assigning section times**.
 This information will also be posted on Ed.
 Note that while section attendance is expected, it is not required.
 However, there will be **three quizzes during section** throughout the semester.